 Among the different types of non-CpG methylation (CpA [adenosine], CpT [thymine], and CpC), methylation is most common at CpA sites.
 For instance, in human iPS [induced pluripotent stem] cells, 5mCs are found in approximately 68.31%, 7.81%, 1.99%, and 1.05% of CpG, CpA, CpT, and CpC sites, respectively.”

 The reviewers’ referenced statement:

 was presented outside of its context.
-The 2013 cited study’s statement was restricted to selected areas of the rodent hippocampus:
+The 2013 cited source’s statement was restricted to selected points in the rodent hippocampus: